bdsmgeek/.com/shibari/README.md

 I love rope, really do, I think it's a super great way to really touch on so many different facets of our lives.
 It's artistic, creative, problem solving, meditative, spiritual, physical, erotic, all in one.

 It's amazing and I love spreading knowledge and the appreciation of it.
-You can find some more of my notes about rope here: [Shibari Repo](https://github.com/bdsmgeek/shibari)
+I keep some [notes here](./notes.md)

 As of late I've been learning the Kazami Ranki style of rope suspension from the Toronto Kinbaku style, practicing and doing a lot more with lots of partners.